nadeemakhter0602/Job-Scraper/README.md

 Currently, it consists of a scraper which scrapes the career pages of accenture's site.

-The repo consists of :

-* main.py : runs the scraper for the site every `polling_period` seconds and stores data about runs in a database
-* scrape.py : consists of `Selenium_Scraper` class which provides a base class for selenium scrapers, has methods for initializing selenium webdriver and logging, which is stored in `selenium_scraper.log`.
-* scraper_accenture.py : consists of `Scraper` class which inherits `Selenium_Scraper`, it contains methods for parsing the site html, it extracts the job data for the last 3 days or last 1000 jobs, whichever is smaller.

 ### Entity Relationship (ER) Diagram

 The ER diagram is relatively simple because of not much complexity in the data being extracted.
 The data is stored in a lightweight sqlite3 database called `jobs.db`.